How To Choose a Guitar Teacher For Your Child

 Different guitar teachers have fundamentally different principles on teaching, on how to play guitar and about learning.

 It’s important that you find a guitar teacher that has a great philosophy about teaching.
 A guitar teacher understands the importance of effort in producing results.
 They can help a child have a long term vision and produce more results in a child than just guitar progress.
 Because music is about so much more than that.

-One of the ways to see if a guitar teacher is right for your child is to see if they can show results of other students that they have help reach a substantial level and also the experience they have had with the guitar teacher.
+One of the ways to see if a guitar teacher is right for your child is to see if they can show results of other students that they have helped reach a substantial level and also the experience they have had with the guitar teacher.

 Whether it’s testimonials online or perhaps in person, meeting some of the other students and their parents to find out what their experiences have been like.
 It’s all useful information to gather.
-Remember, glossy images of children playing guitar does not mean the teachers can teach.
+Remember, glossy images of children playing the guitar does not mean the teachers can teach.
 You want genuine results to see.